ksenia-tabakova/api-kafka-spark-mongodb-streamlit_pipeline/README.md

 1. Write FMI data load script
 2. Write ingestion API using FastAPI framework
 3. Test it with Postman
-4. Add kafka into the picture: add
+4. Add kafka into the picture: kafka runs on container and we add production of kafka strings to ingestion API code.
+Create local producer and consumer.
+Test new setup with Postman.
+6. Containerize Ingestion API app and test pipeline with Postman.